 Surface ships and submarines of World War II.

 During the 1920s and 1930s naval construction was limited by a series of international treaties restricting the number, size and armament of new warships.
-These were abandoned as WW2 loomed, and by 1940 new construction programmes were under way, with different results for different navies.
+These were abandoned as WW2 loomed, and by 1940 new construction programs were under way, with different results for different navies.

 Germany’s grandiose Plan Z for a powerful navy of surface warships gave way to concentration on U-Boat warfare; Japan persisted with such redundant concepts as aircraft-carrying submarines while neglecting more useful types; Britain, dependent on the Atlantic convoys, concentrated on providing escorts for them; and the United States, after standardizing on a number of basic designs, proceeded to build them by the dozen, and sometimes the hundred.